marschall/line-parser/README.md

 An `mmap()` based line parser for cases when:

- * the start byte position in the file of a line is required
+ * the start byte position of a line in the file is required
  * the length in bytes of a line is required
- * only a few character of every line is required
+ * only a few character of every line are required

-In these cases it can theoretically be more efficient than `BufferedReader` because:
+In these cases this library can theoretically be more efficient than `BufferedReader` because:

  * the copy operations of buffered IO are avoided
  * the allocation and resizing of an intermediate `StringBuffer` is avoided